maximilianh/pubMunch/README.md

 server / cluster system.
 E.g. pubCrawl2 needs your email address, pubConvX need the cluster system (SGE or parasol) and various input/output directories.

+# The data

+Some of the tools require a few pretty big databases (dbSNP, RefSeq, etc.).
+Run

+    make data

+once you have git-cloned the repository.
+Make will download the data files via curl and save them under data/.

 # Common command line options

 Remember that all programs mentioned here accept the -d and -v options, which will output lots of debugging information.
 Many programs accept -c which specifies the cluster to use.
 You can either specify the "headnode" of a cluster, so the program will ssh onto it and run commands there.
-An alternative is to specify "localhost" to force running on the local machine, or "localhost:5" to use 5 local CPUs for the processing.
+An alternative is to specify "localhost" to force running on the local machine.
+You can also multithread, e.g. with "-c localhost:5" to use 5 local CPUs for the processing.

 # An example run